 To tell if your cake is done, insert a toothpick in the center.
 If it comes out clean, the cake is ready.
 A few crumbs are ok, but you definitely don’t want wet batter.

 How many servings will a 6 inch cake feed?

 Serving sizes are subjective, especially if you only want a small bite of cake.
 Generally 6 inch cakes can be sliced into 4-6 slices, making it about 4-6 servings per 6 inch cake.

 However, if you slice the cake small enough, you can push for 8 slices, equaling 8 servings.
 That way you can serve my Small Funfetti Cake for someone’s birthday and have enough slices for everyone (plus a few extras).

 Hosting a small Thanksgiving or Christmas for two?
 Serve my Small Pumpkin Cake or Small Gingerbread Cake for dessert.
 There will be enough food at dinner that a small 6 inch cake will be plenty of dessert.

 Ultimately serving size is up to you depending on how small you cut your 6 inch cake.

-You can’t serve cake without frosting!
-That’s why I also have recipes for small batch frosting so you’re not stuck with leftovers.
-Mix and match your favorite flavors!
+You can’t serve 6 inch cake recipes without frosting!
+That’s why I also have small batch frosting recipes so you’re not stuck with leftovers.